wso2/docs-is/en/docs/guides/mfa/2fa-sms-otp.md

 - Set up the SMS OTP provider (example: Vonage, Clickatell, Plivo, Bulksms, Twillio).

 ### Configure the SMS OTP authenticator
-To configure the Email OTP authenticator:
+To configure the SMS OTP authenticator:

 1. On the management console, go to **Identity Providers > List**.
 2. Click on **Edit** corresponding to the `smsOTP` identity provider.